Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lesson1.md

 ```

 - This smart contract allows for a **fully automated** Smart Contract Lottery where users can buy a lottery ticket by entering a raffle.
 Functions like `checkUpkeep` and `performUpkeep` will automate the lottery process, ensuring the system runs without manual intervention.
-- We'll use **Chainlink VRF** version 2.5 for randomness.
+- We'll use **Chainlink VRF** version 2.5 for `randomness`.
 The `fulfillRandomWords` function will handle the selection of the random winner and reset the lottery, ensuring a provably fair system.
 - We'll also write advanced **scripts** that you can find inside the `makefile`.
 These include various commands to interact with the smart contract, such as creating subscriptions and adding a consumer.
 - Let's dive in and start building this exciting project!